molarmanful/gCube/README.md

 Have an online cubing tutorial page?
 Need an interactive, easy, 3D cube visualizer?
 Use gCube!
 All you need to do is to follow the steps below.

+To see how gCube works, go to [this Codepen Collection](http://codepen.io/collection/XOLVLQ/).

-Using Google Chrome Cube Lab Code.
+gCube is built using Google Chrome Cube Lab Code.

 How to Use
 ==================